 Investigators are assigned to follow up on crimes that were initially reported to the uniformed patrol division.
-Investigators are subject to call-in 24 hours/day, 7 days/week, and members of the division are also sometimes called upon to work with other local, state, or federal agencies to assist with more serious or complex cases.
+Detectives are subject to call-in 24 hours/day, 7 days/week, and members of the division are also sometimes called upon to work with other local, state, or federal agencies to assist in more serious or complex cases.